Ouranosinc/ESPO-G/README.md

   At the time of publication, the data is stored on [Ouranos](https://www.ouranos.ca/)' THREDDS server, a part of the [PAVICS](https://pavics.ouranos.ca/) project: https://pavics.ouranos.ca/twitcher/ows/proxy/thredds/catalog/datasets/simulations/bias_adjusted/cmip6/ouranos/ESPO-G/catalog.html

-  When new versions of ESPO6 will be released, previous versions may be pulled from the server.
+  When new versions of ESPO will be released, previous versions may be pulled from the server.
 [Please contact us](mailto:scenarios@ouranos.ca) if you wish to obtain these.